 Bunions are an enlargement of the joint at the base of the big toe.
 Also, the big toe will typically be at an angle pushing into your other toes.
 Bunions may be accompanied with pain in moving the big toe and wearing shoes.
 Some things to try to relieve symptoms are soft gel toe spacers, using tape to align the big toe, and avoiding rolling in onto the big toe while dancing.
 Also, try and fan your big toe out away from your other toes and hold for 5 seconds before letting it come back in.
 This may be hard to do initially, but with practice the foot will strengthen improving the alignment.

-Heel pain most typically will by caused by Achilles tendonitis in dancers.
+Heel pain most typically will be caused by Achilles tendonitis in dancers.
 This will be pain at the back of the heel causing difficulty with pointing the foot and pain while in relevé.
 Some things to try are heel cups in shoes to put the tendon in a resting position with everyday activities.
 Also, it is important to strengthen the muscles in the front of the ankle.
-Typically dancers have a muscle imbalance between the muscles that point the foot to the muscles that flex the foot of 6.2 to 1.
-Strengthening activities are flexing the foot against a band or partner’s hand for resistance.
+Typically dancers have a muscle imbalance between the muscles that point the foot to the muscles that flex the foot.
+Strengthening the Achilles tendon can be done by flexing the foot against a band or partner’s hand for resistance.

 Finally, a common cause of knee pain in dancers is hyperextension of the knee joint.
-Hyperextension of the knee is when the knee pushes too far back in standing.
-This causes the ligaments in the knee to become stretched out causing instability and pain around the joint.
+Hyperextension of the knee is when the knee pushes too far back while standing.
+This causes the ligaments in the knee to become stretched, causing instability and pain around the joint.
 When practicing, do basic steps in front of the mirror watching to avoid positioning the knee into hyperextension.
-Also, throughout the day concentrate on keeping your weight more forward to take stress off the knees.
+Throughout the day concentrate on keeping your weight more forward to take stress off the knees.